 ignorance is losing acceptance as evidenced by degree shows, headlines in major

-, and, most importantly, the feeling we all carry around in our subconsciousness.
+newspapers, and, most importantly, the feeling we all carry around in our subconsciousness.
 The elements that make up the mediums used to bring an artwork to

 fruition are not decentralized, but rather finite nodes in our ecological reality.
 Each piece of plaster, pigment, celluloid